Noam266/MangaAI/README.md

 **Developed by Noam Maimon** *Passionate Software Developer and Cybersecurity Student.*

 ## ⚖️ Disclaimer
 I do not own any of the music or audio tracks used in this extension.
 All rights to the **One Piece** soundtracks and themes belong to their respective creators, composers, and original copyright holders (Toei Animation, Fuji TV, and Eiichiro Oda).
-This project is for educational and personal use only.